vls-00/crypto-challenges/symmetric-ciphers/stream-ciphers/logon-zero/README.md

 ## Analysis
 In this challenge the server has a custom CFB-8 encryption and decryption mechanism.
-The interesting thing here is that we can reset our passowrd to the server by giving out custom ciphertext and custom IV.
+The interesting thing here is that we can reset our password to the server by giving out custom ciphertext and custom IV.
 How can this be manipulated?

-After a closer look we can see that the state that gets encrypted is shifter by 1 byte in each iteration:
+After a closer look we can see that the state that gets encrypted is shifted by 1 byte in each iteration:
 ```
 state = state[1:] + bytes([ct[i]])
 ```